uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The arts help to restore human dignity and identity in the face of injustice.
 Properly structured, they can also invite people to explore their own world views, values, beliefs, and attitudes that may be barriers to healing, justice, and reconciliation.

-Even prior to the establishment of the TRC, a growing body of work, including Survivors’ memoirs and works of fiction by well-known Indigenous authors, as well as films and plays, have brought the residential school history and legacy to a wider Canadian public, enabling them to learn about the schools through the eyes of Survivors.
+Even prior to the establishment of the =|TRC=Truth and Reconciliation Commission of Canada=, a growing body of work, including Survivors’ memoirs and works of fiction by well-known Indigenous authors, as well as films and plays, have brought the residential school history and legacy to a wider Canadian public, enabling them to learn about the schools through the eyes of Survivors.
 This body of work includes memoirs such as Isabelle Knockwood’s =^Out of the Depths: The Experiences of Mi’kmaw Children at the Indian Residential School at Shubenacadie, Nova Scotia= (1992), to the more recent works of Agnes Grant’s =^Finding My Talk: How Fourteen Native Women Reclaimed Their Lives after Residential School= (2004); Alice Blondin’s =^My Heart Shook Like a Drum: What I Learned at the Indian Mission Schools, Northwest Territories= (2009); Theodore Fontaine’s =^Broken Circle: The Dark Legacy of Indian Residential Schools: A Memoir= (2010); Bev Sellars’s =^They Called Me Number One: Secrets and Survival at an Indian Residential School= (2013); and Edmund Metatawabin and Alexandra Shimo’s =^Up Ghost River: A Chief’s Journey through the Turbulent Waters of Native History= (2014).

 Works of fiction (sometimes drawn from the author’s own life experiences), such as Tomson Highway’s =^Kiss of the Fur Queen= (1998), Robert Alexie’s =^Porcupines and China Dolls= (2009), or Richard Wagamese’s =^Indian Horse= (2012), tell stories about abuse, neglect, and loss that are also stories of healing, redemption, and hope.